-Do a Little Digging.
-Luckily, most of the pests you encounter are common for which effective solutions are close at hand.
-Contact your county Extension office or the University of Maine Cooperative Extension Pest Management Office for help in identifying pest problems.
+Luckily, most of the pests you encounter are common.
+Contact your county Extension office or the University of Maine Cooperative Extension Pest Management Unit for help in identifying pest problems.
 Once the issue has been identified, your Extension office or a trained Master Gardener can recommend an IPM solution to address the problem now and prevent recurrence.

-Select Pest Control Products Wisely.
-Some pest control products can be very toxic to people, pets or the environment – even ‘natural’ or ‘organic’ ones.
-If opting for a pesticide, select and use it wisely.
-The type of active ingredient, formulation (spray, versus granules, versus powder), timing of application, amount applied, and type of equipment used to make the application and where the product is applied can all affect product effectiveness and risk (to you, your pets, and the environment).
+Some pesticide products can be very toxic to people, pets, or the environment – even ‘natural’ or ‘organic’ ones.
+If pesticide use becomes necessary, select a product carefully and use it wisely.
+The type of active ingredient, formulation (spray, versus granules, versus powder) and application timing, rate, site, and equipment all affect product effectiveness and risk (to you, your pets, and the environment).
 Target the pest when and where it is vulnerable and select products that are the lowest risk for you and the environment.
-Always apply pesticides on the smallest areas possible, to target the pest where it is and to reduce potential exposure to people, pets, and wildlife.
+Always apply pesticides on the smallest areas possible, to target the pest where it is found and to reduce potential exposure to people, pets, and wildlife.

 IPM for Maine Home Gardeners

 - Use the Lowest Risk Product Wherever You Can.
-When a pest or invasive plant becomes an issue, employ the lowest risk product possible, and use the least amount you can to be effective.
-Make sure products are designed for the problem you have, and always follow directions.
-Consult with local experts [https://plantsomethingmaine.org/get-planting/] at your garden center and extension specialist to find a solution to your problem with least impact on the rest of your garden and the environment.
+When a pest or invasive plant becomes an issue, employ the lowest risk tactic or product possible, and use the least amount you can to be effective.
+Make sure products are labeled for the problem you have, and always follow label directions on any pesticides.
+Consult with local experts at your garden center or an extension specialist to find a solution to your problem with least impact on the rest of your garden and the environment.

 - Enjoy!
 IPM principles can help you spend more time enjoying your garden.
 You’ll know you are contributing to maintaining healthy plants as well as a healthy space, community, and ecosystem.